-From 2008 to 2012, the construction industry had the second highest rate of heavy alcohol use among full-time workers, and it had the substance use disorder.
+From 2008 to 2012, the construction industry had the second highest rate of heavy alcohol use among full-time workers, and it had the second highest percentage of employees with substance use disorder.
 It had the fifth highest rate of illicit drug use, according to a 2015 analysis of a national survey.

 The industry employs a wide range of occupations, including laborers, carpenters, stonemasons, painters, roofers, steel workers, electricians, drillers, inspectors and construction managers.
 Employers include small mom and pop operations and multimillion-dollar businesses.

 The diversity among types of workers and employers complicates prevention and intervention solutions.
 A single approach may not work for every employer or worker.
 Thus, it’s important to determine why a construction worker uses alcohol or other drugs and how severe the substance use is.

 Threats of termination may prevent recreational drug use, but they won’t help employees with substance use disorders get the help they need.

 The construction industry employed more than 10.3 million people in the United States in 2016.
 Because construction is one of the biggest industries in the country, it makes sense that it has more employees with substance use disorders than other professions.

 But the hospitality industry employs almost 4 million more people than construction.
 Manufacturing employs 5 million more people.
 The wholesale and retail industry employs twice as many people as construction.